fbe-work/rvt_model_services/README.md

 ## how it works:
   * You initialize it with a command to process_model.py specifying the task, revit model and an optional timeout.
-  * process_model.py will spin off a subprocess to write a journal file and add-in according to your specified task and project.
+  * `process_model.py` will spin off a subprocess to write a journal file and add-in according to your specified task and project.
   * It will then run Revit according to this journal file, opening a detached version of your model and run the specified action, like a [revitpythonshell](https://github.com/architecture-building-systems/revitpythonshell) script.
-  * If the journal file cannot be run to completion the subprocess is killed and an error is logged. the logging journal file will be parsed and a notify email will inform you in case the model is corrupt.
+  * If the journal file cannot be run to completion, the subprocess is killed and an error is logged.<br>
+  The logging journal file will be parsed and a notify email will inform you in case the model is corrupt.

 ## it requires/is currently run on:
   * CPython (64bit recommended) >= 3.7 (with additional modules)<br/>
     to install modules on your machine run<br>
-    `pip install beautifulsoup4 bokeh colorama colorful docopt numpy pandas psutil olefile slackclient rvt_detector rjm`
+    `pip install --user beautifulsoup4 bokeh colorama colorful docopt numpy pandas psutil olefile slackclient rvt_detector rjm`
   * Autodesk Revit® (currently tested on versions 2015.7, 2016.2, 2017.2, 2018, 2019.2, 2020.2)
   * see [install_guide](install_guide.md) for help/further information.